 These prerequisites to filing a civil suit for employment discrimination often take far longer than six months to complete.
 The employee has little control over the timing of this process.
 The court found that “any alterations to the statutory limitation period necessarily risk upsetting this delicate balance, removing the incentive of employers to cooperate with the EEOC, and encouraging litigation that gives short shrift to pre-suit investigation and potential resolution of dispute.”
 The court therefore concluded that the statute of limitations in Title VII was a substantive, rather than a procedural right and “that a contractual provision that purports to shorten the limitation period for bringing suit under Title VII is unenforceable.”

-Speak With an Experienced Employment Lawyer
+Speak With an Experienced Employment Legal Matters Attorney

-Our team at Smithey Law Group, LLC, has over 158 years of collective experience in handling complex employment law matters.
+Our team at Smithey Law Group LLC, has over 158 years of collective experience in handling complex employment law matters.
 We pride ourselves on being thought leaders in all aspects of employment law.
 When groundbreaking cases come up, we can help you navigate through them and apply new law to your situation.
-Joyce Smithey and the Smithey Law Group team are here to assist.
+Joyce Smithey and the Smithey Law Group LLC team are here to assist.
 Contact us today for an initial consultation.